All You Need to Know About Lord Ganesh Statues

 lord-ganesha-statues-all-you-need-to-know-sitting

 Perhaps the most common type of statue is one depicting Ganesh sitting down.
-It’s highly likely this is the one you’ll find when you visit people’s people’s homes.
-While seated, Ganesh is thought to be meditating, this represents calmness.
-He is sat down and keeping watch over you and your family, ensuring everyone is well protected.
+This is likely the one you’ll find when you visit people’s homes.
+While seated, Ganesh is thought to be meditating, which represents calmness.
+He is sitting down and keeping watch over you and your family, ensuring everyone is well protected.
 Now, you know why these statues appear in homes quite frequently.

-Even within this statue-type, you will see a variety.
-Some sitting Ganesh’s are depicted with cross legs while others have one leg on the ground.
-The change in leg position isn’t a random thing, it holds meaning.
-Cross-legged will obviously symbolize meditation, as mentioned above.
-But, when one leg is on the ground, it shows he is concerned.
+There are other types of sitting Ganesh statues as well.
+Some sitting Ganeshes are depicted with crossed legs, while others have one leg on the ground.
+The change in leg position isn’t a random thing; it holds meaning.
+Cross-legged symbolizes meditation, as mentioned above.
+But when one leg is on the ground, it shows he is concerned.
 It represents Ganesh being concerned for the lives of those who worship him.

 Standing Ganesh